Fagradalsfjall in Iceland erupted in 2021 - revealing its deep roots

-The eruption has been changing phases regularly for most of the time it has been ongoing.
-The activity has been characterized by periods of (1) pulsating activity with fire fountains, (2) steady outflow of lava, and (3) quiet periods where no activity is seen on the surface or the tremor graphs.
+The eruption changed phases regularly for most of the time it has was ongoing.
+The activity was characterized by periods of (1) pulsating activity with fire fountains, (2) steady outflow of lava, and (3) quiet periods where no activity was seen on the surface or the tremor graphs.

-The timespan of each phase varies from hours to days.
-It is unknown what is happening in the quiet periods; if the eruption is paused or continues below the surface in lava tunnels, but the former is thought to be more likely.
+The timespan of each phase varied from hours to days.
+It is unclear what was happening in the quiet periods; if the eruption was paused or continued below the surface in lava tunnels, but the former is thought to be more likely.
 Now there has been a pause since September 18, 2021 and the eruption has been officially declared finished by authorities.

 Updated figures and maps

-The Institute of Earth Sciences at the University of Iceland regularly updates data from the monitoring of the Fagradalsfjall eruption.
+The Institute of Earth Sciences at the University of Iceland regularly updated.
 On September 18, after six months of eruptive activity, the volcanic activity was concentrated in one large crater with a periodic outflow of lava of about 10-12 m3/s.
-But the day after it paused and has been in a quiet phase since but with a steady emission of volcanic gasses.
+But the day after it paused and has been in a quiet phase since but continues some emission of volcanic gasses.

-The eruption has already built up a small lava shield that covers about 5 km2 and the volume is estimated to be about 150 million km3. *
+The eruption built up a small lava shield that covers 4,85 km2 and the volume is estimated to be about 0,15 km3. *

-The Icelandic Institute of Natural History has created a 3D map of the Fagradalsfjall area.
+The Icelandic Institute of Natural History has created a.

 * Numbers from October 1, 2021

-Latest developments - Will the magma break out in a new area?
+Latest developments - Will an eruption break out again?

-The eruption paused on its six-month anniversary, but 9 days later, on September 27, a new earthquake episode began at the northern end of the magma dike that formed in February-March, about 5 km north of Fagradalsfjall.
-Just under 10.000 earthquakes have been detected, 16 of them between M3-M4.2 at 5-7 km depth, but they are slowly moving upwards in the crust.
-Most scientists believe that the magma is trying to find a new way out since the former feeding vent collapsed.
-Therefore, the area around Keilir mountain has now been declared a danger zone due to a possible outbreak.
+The eruption paused on its six-month anniversary on September 18, 2021, but 9 days later, on September 27, a new earthquake episode began at the northern end of the magma dike that formed in February-March, about 5 km north of Fagradalsfjall.

 Visiting the volcano

-If you are interested in coming to Iceland to visit the volcano, you might want to stay for a few days to improve your chances of good weather and visibility and the possibility to see the volcano in an active phase.
+If you are interested in coming to Iceland to visit the volcano, you might want to stay for a few days to improve your chances of good weather and visibility.

-However, if the volcano is quiet, the magnificent crater and the freshly made lava formations are a spectacular sight on their own.
-Below are some useful links with tips for preparation and how to get there.
+Even though the volcano is quiet, the magnificent crater and the freshly made lava formations are a spectacular sight on their own and a popular destination.
+Below you can find links to articles on preparation and how to get there.